 Formerly the America’s Cup sailing competition was held 20 – 30 miles offshore so few could see it.
 TV networks were not that interested in covering it.
 Today’s sailing racers are catamarans which are much faster than single monohulls.
 This is part of a movement to attract larger audiences to the sport.
 The competitions are now held close to shore so people can watch the race with the naked eye.
-I was fortunate enough to see a day of America’s Cup racing in Newport, RI Saturday June 30.
+I was fortunate enough to see a day of America’s Cup racing in Newport, RI a few years ago.
 It was a thrill.

 The next day we watched the competition on TV covered by NBC.
 On TV there were superimposed graphics which made a huge difference.
 This difference is part of the campaign to make sailing appeal to more and younger viewers.

 Stan Honey was hired by the America’s Cup as its director of technology.
 Honey is well known for his work enhancing sports television with special graphics such as the glowing first-down line in football telecasts, and he has also developed glowing hockey pucks for N.H.L. games, the illuminated strike zone for baseball and various graphics for Nascar races.

 Sailing is not as popular as these other sports.
 Since Stan Honey was a professional sailor as well as a technical wizard, he was the perfect person to develop this video graphics technology.
 Sailing is not the easiest type of race to watch.
 Boats zig zag back and forth to find the best pockets of wind.
 This makes it hard to see who is ahead and how they are trying to win.